Sources#

 - AI Brain Fry / Human-AI Accountability Redesign — the human-oversight limit on unattended loops; span-of-control redesign is the missing partner

-- Boris Cherny — "my job is to write loops"; primary practitioner
+- Boris Cherny — "my job is to write loops"; primary practitioner; the self-maintaining-codebase fleet is his team's deployment

 - Peter Steinberger — originated the "design loops that prompt your agents" framing the essay is built on